oddjobs-maple/odd_jobs/out/README.md

 Permarogues are, like permarchers, very fragile, and again like permarchers, they lack multi-target attacks.
 However, the damage formula for Lucky Seven is so favorable, that permarogues can be considered one of the most powerful odd jobs.

-## STR Assassin
+## LUKless Assassin

-Also known as: “STR Sin”, “Strength Assassin”, “STRlord”, “Strengthlord”, “STRmit”, “STR Hermit”
+Also known as: “LUKless Sin”, “Unlucky Sin”, “LUKless Hermit”, “STR Sin”, “STRlord”, “STRmit”, “STR Hermit”, “DEX Sin”, “DEXlord”, “DEXmit”, “DEX Hermit”

 Possible job progressions:

 - Beginner → Rogue → Assassin → Hermit → Nightlord

-Primary stat: **STR** | Secondary stats: DEX, LUK
+Primary stats: **STR**, **DEX** | Secondary stat: LUK

 Stat constraints: